 - Shower Scene: Annie

-- Trailers Always Lie: The film's tone and story arc is a bit different from what'd you expect from the trailer.
+- Trailers Always Lie: The film's tone and story arc is a bit different from what'd you expect from the trailer, implying that Nick needed to "solve the mystery of [his] death" but it's pretty clear what happened in the actual film.
 The trailer also implies that Nick and Annie already have a love-interest bond; Annie's a gang leader whose actions led to his death in the first place.

 - Trailers Always Spoil: A certain trailer included a strange old man that revealed to Nick (and the audience) that he was in limbo, he couldn't contact anyone, and that he had the potential to get back into his body.
 The kicker?
 Annoyingly, this character was cut out of the movie!

-- To clarify, this line reveals that Nick, previously Invisible to Normals, can be seen and heard by Annie, a fact that goes on to drive the remainder of the plot.
+- This line thus reveals that Nick, previously Invisible to Normals, can be seen and heard by Annie, a fact that goes on to drive the remainder of the plot.